josephwan21/MAD25_T01_Team2/README.md

 ### 1. Authetication & User Access

 #### 1.1 Login with NP Credentials
+Allows students to securely log in using their NP username and password, providing access to personalised academic and campus services.
 #### 1.2 First Time Student Set-Up Page
+Guides new students through initial account setup
 #### 1.3 Biometric Login
+Enables secure and convenient access using the user's fingerprint, reducing the need to repeatedly enter login credentials.
+To account for specific devices that may not have this feature, users will still be defaulted to entering their user account credentials.

 ### 2. Student Identity & Campus Access

 #### 2.1 Digital Student Card
+A digital version of the student ID that can be used for identification purposes, campus access and library borrowing, reducing the need to constantly rely on physical cards.

 ### 3. Academic & Student Life Tools

 #### 3.1 Student Calendar
+Integrates class schedules, exam dates, and campus events into a unified calendar, helping students manage their time effectively.
 #### 3.2 Task Management
+Allows student to track assignments, projects, and personal tasks, with reminders and deadlines to faciliate productivity and planning.
 ### 4. Campus Navigation & Facilities

 #### 4.1 Interactive Campus Map
+Provides a detailed, interactive map of the campus with navigation features, showing locations of classrooms, labs, administrative offices, and amenities.
 ### 5. Notifications & Alerts
+Sends real-time updates about timetable changes, announcements, deadlines, and campus alerts/information, ensuring students stay informed about important events.
 ### 6. Security & Account Protection

 #### 6.1 Encrypted Login
+Ensures that all login and personal data are encrypted, safeguarding student information from unauthorised access.
 #### 6.2 Biometric Authentication
+Adds an extra layer of security with fingerprint, making the login process both safe and convenient.
 ### 7. Settings & Personalization
+Allows students to customise app preferences, notification settings, and display options, creating a tailored and comfortable user experience.
 ---

 ## 4. Technologies Used